TakeLab/podium/README.md

 For a more interactive introduction, check out the quickstart on Google Colab: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/takelab/podium/blob/master/docs/source/notebooks/quickstart.ipynb)

-More complex examples can be found in our [examples folder](./examples).
+Full usage examples can be found in our [docs](https://takelab.fer.hr/podium/examples).

 ## Contributing

 We welcome contributions!
-To learn more about making a contribution to Podium, please see our [Contribution page](CONTRIBUTING.md).
+To learn more about making a contribution to Podium, please see our [Contribution page](CONTRIBUTING.md) and our [Roadmap](ROADMAP.md).

 ## Versioning